AlumUSydNA/website/_includes/membership.md

 ## Who can join?

-Membership of SUGUNA is open to all graduates of the University, former students whose study did not proceed to the awarding of a degree, former faculty members or employees, and/or any other person who has, as goals, the promotion of academic excellence and material prosperity for the University.
+Membership of SUGUNA is open to all graduates of the [University of Sydney](https://sydney.edu.au), former students whose study did not proceed to the awarding of a degree, former faculty members or employees, and/or any other person who has, as goals, the promotion of academic excellence and material prosperity for the University.
 It is intended to be for people who primarily reside in one of the three North American countries.

 ## How can I join?